Amarsingh125/oci-hpc-runbook-openfoam/Documentation/ResourceManager.md

 Choose the Name and Compartment

-## Add OpenFOAM binarie to Object Storage
+## Add OpenFOAM binaries to Object Storage

 There is a couple ways to install OpenFOAM, provide the compiled binaries or to build the sources.
 Building from sources is taking longer but the binaries need to be rebuilt for different platforms.